-When I teach the Oxford HAT and Cambridge HAA, my approach is somewhat different.
-The focus here is on opening the student's mind to the possibilities of what can be extracted from a text with the help of careful reading and historical imagination.
-I'm also very alive to how little time Oxford and Cambridge candidates have to work on their responses, and how pressured the whole assessment day can be – so I teach plenty of impactful strategies and techniques designed to make sure my students feel well equipped to tackle whatever it is that gets thrown at them.
+When I teach the Oxford HAT and Cambridge HAA, my focus is on opening the student's mind to the possibilities of what can be extracted from a text with the help of careful reading and historical imagination.
+I'm also very alive to how little time Oxford and Cambridge candidates have to work on their responses, and how pressured the whole assessment day can be – so I teach plenty of impactful strategies designed to make sure that candidates feel well equipped to tackle whatever it is that is thrown at them.

 What I do when I am not tutoring

 My main hobby is writing on a wildly diverse range of historical topics for the Smithsonian Magazine, where I am a contributing writer in history.
 I also run an award-winning history blog at mikedashhistory.com, and am one of only two members of the team ranked 'Top Quality Contributors' at AskHistorians, the world's biggest and busiest online public history forum.
 I lecture widely and occasionally consult for and speak on a variety of historical issues for radio and TV – everything from The Today Programme and NPR to The One Show.